Spontaneous combustion: Oil seeds and oil-seed products

 Oil seeds and residue from oil extraction will self-heat if too moist.
 Typically, storage at 9–14% moisture is satisfactory, but limits are established for each individual variety of oil seed.
 In the presence of excess moisture that is just below the level required for germinating seed, the activity of mold fungi is a likely candidate for generating heat.
-This has been established for flax and sunflower seeds, as well as soy beans.
+This was established for flax and sunflower seeds, and soy beans.
 Many of the oil seeds generate oils that are self-heating.
 Palm kernels, rapeseed, and cotton seed have also been studied.
 Rags soaked in linseed oil can spontaneously ignite if improperly stored or discarded.

+Copra

+Copra, the dried, white flesh of the coconut from which coconut oil is extracted, has been classed with dangerous goods due to its spontaneously combustive nature.
+It is identified as a Division 4.2 substance.

 Human

 There have been unconfirmed anecdotal reports of people spontaneously combusting.
 This alleged phenomenon is not considered true spontaneous combustion, as supposed cases have been largely attributed to the wick effect, whereby an external source of fire ignites nearby flammable materials and human fat or other sources.